Deluze/electron-vue-template/README.md

 If you have any files that you want to copy over to the app directory after installation, you will need to add those files in your `src/main/static` directory.

-> **Note** \
-> After adding/removing static files you need to restart your dev server.
-Static files are only copied over once to prevent unnecessary copies of potentially big files.

 #### Referencing static files from your main process

 ```ts